lefevren/CryVR/README.md

 ====

 - One euro filter : Algorithm based on the C++ version of [One euro filter] (http://www.lifl.fr/~casiez/1euro/).
 This filter help to smooth raw data from VRPN server or Wiimote controler.
 4x nodes to smooth float, vec2, vec3 and quaternion values.
-- Wiimote nodes :  Wiimote Manager node, Wiimote controler node, Battery Level node, IR and Motion Sensing nodes, Rumble node.
-Wiimote nodes drop down fps from about ~20%.
+- Wiimote nodes :  Wiiuse 0.14 near to full integration.
+Full custom event detection, wiimote & nunchuk, Classic, Balance Board and Guitar Hero integration.
 - VRPN : Need a VRPN server to connect.
 If the server bring wiimote controler, then VRPNWiimote can be used.